microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/externalusersselfservicesignupeventsflow.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a self-service user flow within Azure AD workforce tenant or Azure AD customer tenant.
+Represents a self-service user flow for external identities within an Azure AD workforce tenant or customer tenant.

+A user flow is implemented as a multi-event policy executing the following events: onInteractiveAuthFlowStart onAuthentictionMethodLoadStart onAttributeCollection onUserCreateStart

 Inherits from [authenticationEventsFlow](../resources/authenticationeventsflow.md)